hadley/adv-r/OO-essentials.md

 foo <- structure(list(), class = "foo")
 ```

+(You can do this for any object described in [[data-strutures]], and for functions.
+Other more exotic objects (like symbols and environments) will need to be wrapped in a list.)

 While class is stored as an attribute, but it's better to modify it using the `class()` function, since this communicates your intent more clearly.
 Most S3 classes will provide a constructor function: